The TFAO Digital Library

 Acquisition of content

-Through its publication Resource Library, TFAO converts paper-printed documents to digital format so that the digitally captured information may be stored by TFAO-dl and accessed freely through the Web.
-TFAO seeks to provide paper-converted content that either is relatively difficult to access from original publishers (often museums) in its paper-printed state or is not readily available through physical libraries.
-For more information on TFAO's conversion program and others see Digitizing Initiatives and TFAO's Special Projects section.
-Resource Library also receives texts and images in digital format from museums and sources concerning exhibitions and from other sources related to various topics.
+Through our online publication Resource Library, we provide content accessed freely through the Internet.
+We seeks to provide content that either is relatively difficult to access from original publishers (often museums) in its paper-printed state or is not readily available through physical libraries.
+For more information on our conversion program and others see Digitizing Initiatives and our Special Projects section.
+Resource Library receives texts and images in digital format from museums and other sources concerning exhibitions and from a variety of sources relating to other topics.

-Resource Library always identifies the sources of published materials and directs readers how to contact the sources, as described in its content presentation guidelines.
-To provide oversight of source authenticity, TFAO's director has approved all content for publication since Resource Library's inception.
+Resource Library identifies the sources of published materials and directs readers how to contact the sources, as described in its content presentation guidelines.
+To provide oversight of source authenticity, Our director has approved all content for publication since Resource Library's inception.

 Protection of intellectual property rights is of vital concern to private owners of copyrights.
-Copyright owners who submit materials to Resource Library and grant permission for digitization and free public access to their copyrighted intellectual property -- primarily in the form of texts and images -- seek assurance that the materials will available for the intended purpose and not be commercially used by TFAO.
-TFAO, as a non-profit charitable corporation, provides a channel for free public access on a perpetual basis yet allows copyright holders undiminished rights to realize the economic value of their intellectual property during the period of copyright protection and beyond.
-TFAO's Resource Library dissuades individuals from copyright infringement and plagiarism in its User Agreement page and encourages students to thoroughly learn about plagiarism.
-TFAO encourage teachers to explain the meaning of plagiarism, how it may occur, the harm it causes and the legal penalties for its practice.
-TFAO covers plagiarism and copyright infringement in the General Resources section of its Resources for Collectors and Students of Art History.
+Copyright owners who submit materials to Resource Library and grant permission for digitization and free public access to their copyrighted intellectual property -- primarily in the form of texts and images -- seek assurance that the materials will available for the intended purpose and not be commercially used by us.
+As a non-profit charitable corporation, we provide a channel for free public access on a perpetual basis yet allows copyright holders undiminished rights to realize the economic value of their intellectual property during the period of copyright protection and beyond.
+Our Resource Library dissuades individuals from copyright infringement and plagiarism in its User Agreement page and encourages students to thoroughly learn about plagiarism.
+We encourage teachers to explain the meaning of plagiarism, how it may occur, the harm it causes and the legal penalties for its practice.
+We address plagiarism and copyright infringement in the General Resources section of its Resources for Collectors and Students of Art History.

 Obtaining permissions for digitization of copyrighted texts is often difficult and time consuming.
 A thoughtful report by Denise Troll Covey titled Acquiring Copyright Permission to Digitize and Provide Open Access to Books, published by the Digital Library Federation, documents a project that studied the procedures, costs and success rates for groups of researchers seeking permissions from publishers to digitize in-copyright texts.
 Figure 5 related to one of the studies covered in the report contains an interesting chart that displays response and success rates for various types of publishers including museums, scholarly associations, university presses and commercial publishers.
 The conclusion of a random sample feasibility study was: